 While economists struggle to identify the deep determinants of economic growth, understanding the basic building blocks or "proximate sources" of growth is more feasible and can help narrow down the range of possible economic futures significantly.
-We utilise this approach, assessing China's growth prospects using a growth accounting framework where economic growth broadly comes from changes in the number of workers, human capital (education), Overall, among 20 recent studies, the majority suggest China's economic growth could average around 5 per cent a year or higher to 2030 and about 3.5-4 per cent a year from 2020-2050.
-In China's case, growth has been particularly capitalintensive.
-Despite efforts to rebalance its economy towards consumption, investment remains extremely high at about 43 per cent of GDP. investment in physical capital - from buildings to business equipment and public infrastructure - and increases in what economists refer to as "total factor productivity", or simply "productivity" as it will be referred to here.
+We utilise this approach, assessing China's growth prospects using a growth accounting framework where economic growth broadly comes from changes in the number of workers, human capital (education), investment in physical capital - from buildings to business equipment and public infrastructure - and increases in what economists refer to as "total factor productivity", or simply "productivity" as it will be referred to here.
 A key feature of such models is that individual factors of production (notably capital) exhibit diminishing returns if increased in isolation or out of proportion with other factors, unless this is accompanied by faster productivity growth.